BOLTZZ/R/R Fundamentals/Machine Learning.md

 * To achieve this in an optimal way, we make use of probabilistic representations of the problem.
 Observations with the same observed values for the predictors may not all be the same but, we can assume they all have the same probability of this class or that class.
 * The probabilistic representations can be written out mathematically for categorical data: (X<sub>1</sub> = x<sub>1</sub>, ..., X<sub>p</sub> = x<sub>p</sub>) for observed values <strong>x</strong> = (x<sub>1</sub>, ..., x<sub>p</sub>) and for covariates/predictors <strong>X</strong> = (X<sub>1</sub>, ..., X<sub>p</sub>).
 This doesn't imply the outcome (y) will take a specific value but, rather, it implies a specific probability.
 The *conditional probabilities* for each class (k) are mathematically denoted as: Pr(Y = k | X<sub>1</sub> = x<sub>1</sub>, ..., X<sub>p</sub> = x<sub>p</sub>), for k = 1, ..., K. Using the bolded letters the mathematical denotion can be rewritten as: pk(<stron>x</strong>) = Pr(Y = k | <strong>X</strong> = <strong>x</strong> ), for k = 1, ..., K. p(x) will represent conditional probabilities as functions, make sure to not confuse this with the p that's used to represent the number of predictors.
 * Knowing these probabilities can help guide the construction of an algorithm that makes the best prediction.
 For any given <strong>X</strong> (set of predictors) predict the class k with the largest probability among p<sub>1</sub>(x), p<sub>2</sub>(x), ..., p<sub>K</sub>(x) with the mathematical notation being: Ŷ = max<sub>k</sub>p<sub>k</sub>(x).
 But, we don't know the p<sub>k</sub>(x), in fact, this is one of the main problems of machine learning.
 * The better the algorithm estimates p̂<sub>k</sub>(x), the better the predictor, Ŷ = max<sub>k</sub>p̂<sub>k</sub>(x), will be.
 How good the prediction wil be will depend on 2 things, how close the maximum probability (max<sub>k</sub>p̂<sub>k</sub>(x)) is to 1 and how close the estimates, p̂<sub>k</sub>(x), are to the acutal probabilites, p<sub>k</sub>(x).
 Nothing can be done about the 1st restriction (determined by the nature of the problem) but, for the 2nd one we need to find the best way to estimate conditional probabilities.
 While some algorithms can get perfect accuracy (digit readers) other have success restricted by the randomness of the process (1st restriction).
-Also, defining the prediction by maximing the probability isn't always optimal and depends on the context, like sensitivity and specificity may differ in importance.
+Also, defining the prediction by maximizing the probability isn't always optimal and depends on the context, like sensitivity and specificity may differ in importance.
 But, even in these cases, having a good estimate of conditional proabilities will suffice to build an optimal prediction model since sensitivity and specificity can be controlled.
 * Pr(Y = 1 | <strong>X</strong> = <strong>x</strong>) as the proportion of 1s in the stratum of the population for which <strong>X</strong> = <strong>x</strong>.
 Many algorithms can be applied to continous and categorical data due to the connection between conditional probabilities and conditional expectations.
 * The *conditional expectation* is the average of values (y<sub>1</sub>, ..., y<sub>n</sub>) in the population.
 In the case, which the y's are 0s or 1s the expectation is equivalent to the probability of randomly picking a 1 since the average is the proportion of 1s.
 Therefore, the conditional expectation is equal to the conditional probability, E(Y ∣ <strong>X</strong> = <strong>x</strong>) = Pr(Y = 1 ∣ <strong>X</strong> = <strong>x</strong>).
 Because of that, the conditional expectation is usually only used to denote both conditional expectation and probability.
 * Just like with categorical outcomes, in most applications, the same observed predictors don't guarantee the same continuous outcome.
 Instead, we assume the outcome follows the same conditional distribution.
 For continuous outcomes, the best algorithm is based on a *loss function*.
 The most common one is *squared loss function*, Ŷ = predictor and Y = actual outcome, the squared loss function finds the square of the difference, (Ŷ - Y)<sup>2</sup>.
 Since there's usually a test set with many observations, n observations, the *mean squared error* is used.
 If the outcomes are binary, both RMSE (the square root of MSE) and MSE are equivalent to 1 minus accuracy, since (y - y)<sup>2</sup> equals either 0 (correct prediction) or 1 (incorrect prediction).